scalar-labs/scalar-kubernetes/docs/ScalarDLonAzureAKS.md

 The Scalar deployment tools include a Prometheus metrics server, Grafana data visualization server, and Alertmanager server for cassandra cluster, cassy, and bastion server

-* If you use Cosmos DB, please update `example.tfvars` to remove `cassandra` from `targets` since the monitor module is not able to monitor Cosmos DB.
+* If you use Cosmos DB, please remove `cassandra` from `targets` in `example.tfvars` since the monitor module is not able to monitor Cosmos DB.

     ```hcl
     targets = []